-- wood shavings for bedding to aborb moisture
+- wood shavings for bedding to absorb moisture

 - baby bottles (the cheapest bottles out there).
 We use caprine nipples with these bottles, they fit nicely right into the bottle (they're cheapest at The Kids and Ewe).
 Don't use the nipples that come with the baby bottles!
 You could end up with a lot of nipple confusion.
 Some people who go through a lot of pop have used plastic pop bottles instead of the baby bottles.
 The Kids and Ewe even sells a pop bottle brush.
 Whatever nipple you use, don't be switching it up.

 - caprine nipples: to put in the baby bottle (or pop bottle).
 We buy these in cases of 100 :) you can't get them just anywhere.
 These same nipples will be used in the self-feeder - handy hey?! so that they don't have to learn how to use a new type of nipple.
 Switching nipples often causes nipple confusion, which can reduce feeding intake.
-The caprine nipples that we have suggested here are shaped to mimick the doe's teat.
+The caprine nipples that we have suggested here are shaped to mimic the doe's teat.

 - colostrum powder: good to have on hand in case the mother doesn't take care of her baby, or if you plan on the "snatch and rear" method.
 It's expensive but well worth it.

 - milk replacer powder good to have on hand, even if you plan on leaving the baby goats with the doe

-- milk self-feeder: caprine nipples, hosing tubes, bucket (if you use this system, make sure you also get the hose brush to be able to clean the hosing properly.
-All of these are pretty cheap at The Kids and Ewe sells)
+- milk self-feeder: caprine nipples, hosing tubes, bucket (if you go with this system, make sure you also get the hose brush to be able to clean the hosing properly.
+All of these are pretty cheap at The Kids and Ewe)